 J.R.
 Murphy received a verdict from Judge J. C. Nicholson, Jr., presiding judge for the 9th Judicial Circuit Court of South Carolina, who granted a motion for summary judgment in favor of the Defendant, Progressive Direct Insurance Company, in a case involving an assertion by the Plaintiff, Johnny L. Hedges, that the offer of underinsured motorist coverage made to him during an online transaction failed to satisfy the meaningful offer requirement imposed by South Carolina statute.

 Representing the Defendant, J.R.
 Murphy argued that the transaction did, in fact, satisfy the requirements, and the Court agreed.
-This ruling comes on the heels of a decision of the South Carolina Supreme Court earlier this year in the matter of Traynum v.
+This ruling comes on the heels of a decision of the South Carolina Supreme Court in April 2016 in the matter of Traynum v.
 Scavens and Progressive Direct Insurance Company in which the Court upheld a trial court decision that the offer of optional coverage by electronic means during an online transaction is a legally binding offer.
 Murphy, who also argued for the Defense before both the Trial Court and the Supreme Court in the Traynum matter, sees this most recent ruling as both an extension and a validation of that which the court established in Traynum.